 A federal appeals court had reinstated the key part of the law, which is considered among the most restrictive in the country.FULL STORY

-Washington (CNN) - The U.S. Supreme Court is being asked to stop the National Security Agency's surveillance of domestic telephone communications data.
+Washington (CNN) - The U.S. Supreme Court will allow the National Security Agency's surveillance of domestic telephone communication records to continue for now.